LegendaryFire/edge-runlist-builder/README.md

 ### Requirements
 * Python 3.10 and higher
-* WebDriver for Google Chrome
+* WebDriver for Google Chrome (version 114 and lower)

 ### Configuration
 The configuration file is located in config.yml, an example configuration can be found below.